lifewithcoffee/NetCoreUtils/NetCoreUtils.Database/README.md

 ### v1.2 (working)

+- Upgrade to .net5
-- Upgrade to .net core 3.0
+- Upgrade EF Core dependency from v2.1 to v5.0.1

 ## v1.1